govtmirror/cybergis-client-spec/README.md

 ### Proto

-The layer prototype file (or protolayer file or proto file) links layer identifiers with (1) metadata, and (2) strategy/protocol information for loading layers.
+The layer prototype file (or protolayer file or proto file) links layer identifiers with (1) metadata and (2) strategy/protocol information for loading layers.

 ### Carto